These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Washington

-Gov. Jay Inslee issued the “Stay Home, Stay Healthy” order Monday, requiring Washington residents to stay at home for the next two weeks.
+Gov. Jay Inslee issued a “Stay Home, Stay Healthy” order on March 23, requiring Washington residents to stay at home for the next two weeks.

-The order takes effect immediately.
+The order took effect immediately.
 Exceptions are made for critical jobs and grocery shopping.

 The order does not prohibit people from going outside for a walk, Inslee says, but people must keep a distance of six feet from each other.